banzhaf/GPTP-2018-Chapter-Formatting/README.md

 ### Note

-This is a slight updated version from last year's procedure, written up by Bill Tozier.
+This is a slightly updated version from last year's procedure, written up by Bill Tozier.
 This year, Wolfgang will be the main point of contact.
 Please take a moment to read through.

 ## Timeline